Gurudongmar Lake: Features

-The lake, fed by glaciers, is located to the north of the Kanchendzonga range, in a high plateau area connected with the Tibetan Plateau.
-It provides one of the source streams which joins the Tso Lahmu and then form the source of the Teesta River.
-The lake remains completely frozen in the winter months, from November to Mid-May.
+The lake is fed by the Gurudongmar glacier and is a moraine-dammed lake.
+It is located to the north of the Khangchengyao range, in a high plateau area connected with the Tibetan Plateau.
+It provides one of the source streams, which joins the Tso Lhamo Lake and then form the source of the Teesta River.
+The lake remains completely frozen in the winter months from November to mid May.